alekseinagamoto/immigration-demographics-ssot/README.md

 - [References](#references)

 ## About
 The goal of this project is to create a single-source-of-truth date warehouse that can serve as the foundation for creating logical data marts for analytics purposes on I94 immigration data, city temperatures data and U.S. demographics data.
+The raw data resides in S3 and will be processed using Apache Spark into fact and dimension table before written back to S3.

 #### Scope